 Bookshop loos are among our favourites — Foyle's on Charing Cross Road deserves a special mention, too — but many of them have taken the spoilsport stance of making their toilets accessible only via a door code printed on receipts from the in-store coffee shop.
 Not Waterstones on Piccadilly though.
 Here, there's a free toilet on every stairwell.
 Show your appreciation by buying a book on the way out.

-Head home from Cannon Street and you can savour the experience of using the toilets at a mainline station without having to pay up to 50p and negotiate a tiresome two-way turnstile (Charing Cross and Victoria have also joined these prestigious ranks).
+Head home from Cannon Street and you can savour the experience of using the toilets at a mainline station without having to pay up to 50p and negotiate a tiresome two-way turnstile (Charing Cross, Victoria and London Bridge have also joined these prestigious ranks).
 The Cannon Street loos are downstairs next to the ticket office, along a series of clinical-looking corridors.
 Still got a few minutes before your train?
 Say hello to the Plumber's Apprentice, a 7ft sculpture by Martin Jennings on the concourse next to platform 4.

 Victoria & Albert Museum